Tauima Aerodrome: History

 In 1921 Moroccan troops seized the territories near Melilla, including the Zeluán aerodrome, so military aviation had to look for a new place.
 The chosen place is located in the area of Cabrerizas Altas, to the north of the City of Melilla; the aerodrome is a narrow field of only 300 m on its longest side.
 Recovered by the Spanish army and the land occupied, the aerodrome was moved from the equestrian area where it had been permanently established, to an 8 km^{2} plain to the south of Nador, next to the town of Tauima.

 The facilities are limited to a few detachable hangars and field workshops, surrounded by a protective wall.
 At the same time, the Atalayón Seaplane Base was installed in the bay of Mar Chica.
 These two aeronautical facilities played a very important role in the Alhucemas landing, in September 1925.

 Once the war was over, the aerodrome facilities were improved, replacing the wooden control tower in the mid-1930s with another made of masonry.
 Tauima Aerodrome is officially opened to civilian traffic by a dahir, decree of the Sultan, on 27 July 1931.

 At the beginning of the civil war, the rebel troops occupied the airfield on 17 July.
-Subsequently, several lines were inaugurated, both from Tauima Aerodrome, and from the Atalayón seaplane base: Rome-Palma de Mallorca-Melilla-Cádiz, Melilla-Sevilla, Melilla-Tetuán and Melilla-Málaga-Sevilla-Lisbon, all served by the Italian company Ala Littoria.
-The entry of Italy in the World War II, brings the suppression of the lines of Ala Littoria which is replaced by TAE (Spanish Air Traffic) with route 558 carried out Madrid-Málaga-Tetuán-Melilla and this in turn, in December 1940, was replaced by Iberia that maintained the line Sevilla-Málaga-Melilla.
+Subsequently, several lines were inaugurated, both from Tauima Aerodrome, and from the Atalayón seaplane base: Rome-Palma de Mallorca-Melilla-Cádiz, Melilla-Seville, Melilla-Tétouan and Melilla-Málaga-Seville-Lisbon, all served by the Italian company Ala Littoria.
+The entry of Italy in the World War II, brings the suppression of the lines of Ala Littoria which is replaced by TAE (Spanish Air Traffic) with route 558 carried out Madrid-Málaga-Tétouan-Melilla and this in turn, in December 1940, was replaced by Iberia that maintained the line Seville-Málaga-Melilla.

 In the mid-1940s, runway 08-26 was built, which is 1,400 m long and occupies all the available space.
 In July 1946, Tauima Aerodrome is declared customs and is open to national and international traffic.
 It was at that time, faced with international agreements and pressure, that Spain began to accommodate charter and irregular flights.
-In this context, CANA (Auxiliary Air Navigation Company) appeared, carrying out Tetouan-Melilla -Malaga-Granada.
+In this context, CANA (Auxiliary Air Navigation Company) appeared, carrying out Tétouan-Melilla-Málaga-Granada.
 In 1955 the construction of the control tower for the transmitter center was awarded, but the decolonization process of the kingdom of Morocco in 1956 forced the Spanish government to gradually withdraw the troops and Airlines.